ialonsolinares/Football-Scouting-using-Machine-Learning-with-PySpark/README.md

 ![url](https://images.supersport.com/media/34vlqwkk/la-liga_2324_seasonstart_11082023_sup_1200.png?width=2048&quality=90&format=webp)

+## Methodology
-The methodology is the following:
+The methodology used in this project is as follows:

 1. I built a **web-scrapping script** to extract transfermarkt player values for the main football leagues, and its second division leagues.